Receive news via email

 To become a Teen EATS trained teacher, complete the program application below.

-Harvesters offers one-time classes for low-income adults on specific nutrition topics such as Meatless Meals, Healthy Desserts and Diabetes 101.
+Harvesters offers one-time classes for low-income adults on specific nutrition topics such as Meatless Meals, and Healthy Desserts.
 Learn more and see course descriptions.

 To host a one-time class, contact the Nutrition Services department at Nutrition@harvesters.org..

 Check out our other nutrition resources available online.